 Jessica L. Soto

-Jessica Soto, an associate in Ropes & Gray’s Litigation and Enforcement practice group and associate lead for the firm’s Enforcement Express, focuses her work on internal investigations in the U.S. and Latin America and white-collar criminal defense.
-Jessica uses her Spanish-speaking abilities to assist multinational companies in navigating government and internal investigations and advises on developing and enhancing their compliance programs.
-Her clients include medical device manufacturers, pharmaceutical companies, health care providers, educational and religious institutions, financial services companies, and individuals.
-Jessica also advises clients on the Foreign Corrupt Practices Act, False Claims Act, Anti-Kickback Statute, Racketeer Influenced and Corrupt Organizations Act, U.S. Bankruptcy Code, Title IX, state consumer protection statutes, and state fraud and conspiracy laws.
+Jessica Soto is counsel in Ropes & Gray’s Litigation and Enforcement practice group.
+She focuses on internal and government investigations and risk assessments for multinational companies.
+Her clients include medical device manufacturers, pharmaceutical companies, health care providers, educational and religious institutions, financial services companies, portfolio companies, and individuals.
+Jessica advises her clients on the Foreign Corrupt Practices Act (FCPA), Racketeer Influenced and Corrupt Organizations Act (RICO), Anti-Kickback Statute (AKS), U.S. Bankruptcy Code, state consumer protection statutes, and federal and state laws pertaining to sexual misconduct and workplace harassment.
+Currently, Jessica is working with several clients to identify and address corruption and bribery risks arising from the COVID-19 pandemic.

 During law school, Jessica was an extern at the Queens County District Attorney’s Office, Domestic Violence Bureau and served as a research and teaching assistant for the Bureau Chief, Scott E. Kessler.
 Prior to attending law school, Jessica was a middle school teacher for three years.